The Best Workout Routine for Skinny Beginners

 If you’re skinny and desperate to build muscle, I know it can be tempting to do more.
 The best way to build muscle, though, is to put your full effort into your workouts, take a full day of rest, and then do it again, focusing on outlifting yourself.

 Beginners can build muscle incredibly fast.
-3 full-body workouts per week is enough to maximize your rate of muscle growth.
+3 full-body workouts per week are enough to maximize your rate of muscle growth.
 Invest the rest of your effort into eating a good bulking diet, getting to bed on time, and living a healthy lifestyle.
 That’s how you’ll get the best bulking results.

 The 4 Big Compound Lifts